 Ginger Dunnill is a multi-disciplinary artist, project producer, and community organizer who collaborates with artists to inspire human connection, intersectionality, and restorative justice.
 Dunnill has organized numerous exhibitions, social engagement projects, and cultural programs around the world, including Broken Boxes Podcast, a platform which amplifies TQBIPOC+ artists’ voices.
 Her collaborative works have been shown at the Whitney Museum of American Art, All My Relations Gallery, Cooley Art Gallery, and at Saatchi Gallery, among others.
 Originally from the island of Maui, Dunnill holds a BFA in Theater Arts from San Francisco State University.

-This project was funded in part by Fulton County Arts & Culture’s Virtual Arts Initiative, which was created to support the creative community during the COVID-19 pandemic.
+Funding for this program is provided in part by the Fulton County Board of Commissioners through Fulton County Arts & Culture’s Virtual Arts Initiative, which was created to support the creative community during the COVID-19 pandemic.
 Through this initiative FCAC offered operational support to enhance the arts sector’s ability to present virtual arts programs and creative engagement opportunities for Fulton County residents and visitors.